Moving Overseas with Pets

 Setting Up a Familiar Space

-Create a cozy spot with your pet’s bed, toys, and familiar items to help them feel safe and comfortable in the new home.
+Set up a familiar nook with your pet’s bed, toys, and belongings in order for them to feel secure and comfortable in the new home.

 Post-Arrival Vet Checkups